svenhjol/Charm/web/features/brewing/Flavored Cake.md

 * Invisibility
 * Night vision

-**Quark**'s potions will be supported in a future release of Charm.
+If Quark is present, the following extended potions will be included:
+* Presence
+* Fortitude
+* Stability